Tiny, Star Like Blossoms

 - Rhizoctonia is a soilborne fungus that causes root rot.
 Good drainage and fungicide use are ways to handle the problem.

 Our mothers and grandmothers loved their bright annuals.
 They used the ancestors of the Impatiens we use today.
 The Bacopa they never saw.
 It is a plant with lots of uses in our gardens.

 This little trailing plant can be used on its own to create lovely mounding containers.
 Combine them with other plants for your own look.
-Try Calibrachoa, lobelia, and sweet potato vine, all trailers.
+Upright begonias will complement the form of Bacopa.
+Try Calibrachoa, coleus, angelonia, Petunia, and petchoa.
+For more trailing forms, use lobelia and sweet potato vine.

 In the pool area, we have used Bacopa to replace white Petunia, which by April were giving up the ghost.
 They are potted with Angelonia for height and euphorbia for an airy fullness, and they all surround a little Kumquat tree, now in bloom.
 This container is in full sun in a warm climate.
 It is in a screened swimming pool cage which reduced the rays by 30%.

 Sun Companions-zonal Geraniums, Wave Petunia, Licorice Vine, and the Sweet Potato Vine “Blackie.

 The Bacopa should be fun and useful in the garden.
 Here is some more information from North Carolina State University.